 Entrepreneur: Floyd Seskin

-The UroClub™ is the discrete, sanitary way for your urgent relief.
-Created by a Board Certified Urologist, it looks like an ordinary golf club, but contains a reservoir.
-The UroClub makes it possible, and easy, to take care of the problem facing many golfers – the need to pee.
+The UroClub™ is the discrete, sanitary way for your urgent relief, created by a Board Certified Urologist.
+It may look like an ordinary golf club but it actually contains a reservoir.
+The UroClub makes it easy and possible to pee and solving the problem many golfers are facing.

-The UroClub is specially designed to be discreet, even while being used out in the open.
+The UroClub can be used out in the open and it is specially designed to be discreet.
 This extra confidence is sure to decrease your stress and increase your ability to concentrate.

 Dr. Floyd Seskin, the invetor of the product went to the Sharks seeking for an investment and connections to help the distribution and the manufacturing.